Rania345/alx-low_level_programming/0x02-functions_nested_loops/README.md

   - The numbers must be separated by comma, followed by a space ,
  - You are allowed to use the standard library

-### 15. [Fibonacci sequence](103-fibonacci.c):Each new term in the Fibonacci sequence is generated by adding the previous two terms.
+### 15. [Fibonacci sequence](103-fibonacci.c): Each new term in the Fibonacci sequence is generated by adding the previous two terms.
 By starting with 1 and 2, the first 10 terms will be: 1, 2, 3, 5, 8, 13, 21, 34, 55, 89.
 By considering the terms in the Fibonacci sequence whose values do not exceed 4,000,000, write a program that finds and prints the sum of the even-valued terms, followed by a new line.
  - You are allowed to use the standard library